What we teach

 We offer a relevant, purposeful, enjoyable curriculum which promotes the core skills of oral and written communication; application of maths and the supporting skills of computing; working with others; improving own learning; problem solving and thinking skills.

 Wherever possible we link learning to the topic.
-English is invariably linked to the theme, for example, in our ‘Egyptians’ topic where History is the driver, children might write an explanation text about the process of mummification.
+English is based around a high quality text linked to the theme, for example, in our ‘Vikings’ topic where History is the driver, children read ‘Viking Boy’ by Tony Bradman and write poetry, inspired by the characters .
 Similarly, the skills children learn in English and Maths lessons are practised and applied in topic lessons.

 Age related expectations for English and Maths